Seldom-SE/Seldom-SE.github.io/index.md

 title: Hayden Badger - Seldom
 ---

-*The code featured on this page is dual-licensed under Apache 2.0 and MIT at your option.*
+*The code in this page is dual-licensed under Apache 2.0 and MIT at your option.*

 # Hayden Badger - Seldom